If you add tags to your blog posts or products, then they can boost the search experience on your website.

 For example, there are several posts with the Showcase tag on our test site.
 Let’s try to search for them as well.

-As you can see, we successfully found the posts by the search term “showcase”.
+As you can see, it successfully found the posts by the search term “showcase”.

 It means that our WordPress site now considers post tags when performing a search.